 Sometimes, young children stubbornly refuse to accept their prosthesis and prefer not to wear ot or to have anybody touch their socket.
 A German Eye Cancer trust has recognised this problem and has created a therapeutic tool in the form of a toy elephant with a removable eye (see image below).

 This toy is called 'Elli', and the trust makes and donates Elli to children with retinoblastoma around the world – free of charge.
-The Ellis can be ordered via email from info@kinderaugenkrebsstiftung.de.
+The Elli can be ordered via email from info@kinderaugenkrebsstiftung.de.

 At about the age of 5 years, a child's self–awareness differentiates into three categories: their social self, their school work persona and their physical self.